spotflow-io/device-sdk/zephyr/design/metrics/ingestion_protocol_specification.md

 - **Semantics**:
   - Starts at 0 or arbitrary value on device boot
   - Increments by 1 for each message sent for this metric
-  - All time series of a dimensional metric share the sequence
+  - All time series of a labeled metric share the sequence
   - Used to detect message loss
 - **Wrapping**: If sequence reaches 2^64, wraps to 0